Explore our background check services, including solutions for special industries.

 “How long does the background check take to complete?”
 This is no doubt one of the top 3 questions we hear from HR professionals; and for good reason.
-The background check is usually one of the last pieces of what can be a long, and possibly even painful, hiring process.
+The background check report is usually one of the last pieces of what can be a long, and possibly even painful, hiring process.
 Not to mention the incessant pressure from the hiring manager.
 So needless to say, patience is in short supply.

 We get it.
 Time to hire is one of the biggest HR challenges.
 It costs time and money.
 It’s frustrating.
 Especially when we live and work in a world where immediate information and results are not only preferred, they are expected.
 Employee background checks are no exception.

 However, sacrificing accuracy and thoroughness for the sake of speed is…well…risky.
-If your background check turnaround times are lightning fast, but the quality of the results are, shall we say, lacking, how solid are your hiring decisions going to be?
+If your background check report turnaround times are lightning fast, but the quality of the results are, shall we say, lacking, how solid are your hiring decisions going to be?
 Besides, it’s unfair to the applicant.

-So how long should a good background check take?
+So how long should a good background check report take?
 A background check that has solid procedures, doesn’t cut corners or take shortcuts, and isn’t the outcome of lazy, crappy work.

 Overall, turnaround times are generally 24 to 72 hours, but may be contingent on the nature and scope of the background check.
 Some background checks may be completed sooner, but occasionally, due to known or unforeseen circumstances, issues arise that cause delays in the background screening process.

 Here are some examples of common services, typical turnaround times and issues that can cause delays in your background check report – along with some helpful tips, too!

 There are multiple types of criminal record searches that can be ordered for an employment background check.
 Each come with their own set of challenges related to turnaround time.